FlagOpen/FlagAttention/README.md

 ## Requirements

-Flag Attention requires torch and triton.
-To use new features of triton, triton nightly is recommended.
+FlagAttention requires Torch and Triton.
+To use new features of Triton, Triton nightly is recommended.

-Instructions for installing torch nightly can be found at https://pytorch.org/get-started/locally/ .
+Instructions for installing Torch nightly can be found at https://pytorch.org/get-started/locally/ .
 Triton is now a dependency of torch nightly, so it can be installed automatically.

-Flag Attention requires Ampere Nvidia GPUs(e.g. A100, RTX-3090, ...) and CUDA Toolkit 11.6 and above.
+FlagAttention requires Ampere Nvidia GPUs(e.g. A100, RTX-3090, ...) and CUDA Toolkit 11.6 and above.
 Other GPUs may work but not been tested yet.

 FlagAttention can be installed in either way below.